sagarjain2030/Udacity_Astar_C-/README.md

 	If you exit the while loop because the list of open nodes is empty, you have run out of new nodes to explore and haven't found a path.

+#### Commit 6:
+Addition of compare function to compare nodes.
+The function combines goal and heuristic values to compare nodes in open list.
+This comparison is used to decide which node should be expanded next.

+#### Commit 5:
+Addition of first node (start state) to AddToOpen list for beginning the operation of A\* search.

 #### Commit 4:
 Addition of function AddToOpen.
 This function will add new nodes to open list for traversing.
 A node has x, y co ordinates, a goal value g and heuristic function value h.